-The Office of Sustainability and County Environmental Health Services are jointly working on a groundwater basin assessment of the San Mateo Plain Subbasin to assess the groundwater resources and current condition of the subbasin; and identify potential groundwater management strategies.
-The project is funded by Measure K (formerly Measure A), a countywide half-cent general sales tax passed by voters, and the Office of Sustainability.
+The Office of Sustainability and the Environmental Health Services division of San Mateo County Health jointly completed a groundwater basin assessment of the San Mateo Plain Subbasin to assess the groundwater resources and current condition of the subbasin; and identify potential groundwater management strategies.
+The project was funded by Measure K (formerly Measure A), a countywide half-cent general sales tax passed by voters, and the Office of Sustainability.

-Work on the assessment commenced in April 2016; the assessment is scheduled to be completed by June 2018.
-The development of the groundwater basin assessment will be a collaborative process.
-The Office of Sustainability and Environmental Health Services are holding a series of workshops to solicit public and stakeholder feedback.
+Work on the assessment commenced in April 2016; the assessment was completed in August 2018.
+The development of the groundwater basin assessment was a collaborative process.
+The Office of Sustainability and Environmental Health Services held a series of workshops to solicit public and stakeholder feedback.